 Whaaaat?
 You mean my 20k-a-day-every-day strategy isn’t a winner?

-Quite possibly not, especially over the long haul.
+Quite possibly not, especially over the long haul, and especially as you get older.

-- It doesn’t help build significant strength as much as resistance training does
+- It doesn’t help build significant strength as much as resistance training does, and strength training paired with rowing is the mac daddy for weight loss success.

 - Even though rowing is a great calorie burner, it’s still easy to eat back those calories – and more – if you’re not careful.
 Especially since rowing can make you really hungry.
 The laws of thermodynamics haven’t changed, friends.
 To lose weight you need to create a calorie deficit.